joshgallantt/Mercury/README.md

 ```

 > [!WARNING]
-> This clears the global shared URLCache for your process, this includes any URLSession cache outside of Mercury or its clients.
+> Mercury.clearSharedURLCache() clears the global shared URLCache for your process, this includes any URLSession cache outside of Mercury or its clients.

 ## Error Handling